new2cde20/Critical_Mass_Challenge/README.md

 3) "Reusable HTML Components – How to Reuse a Header and Footer on a Website:"\
 https://www.freecodecamp.org/news/reusable-html-components-how-to-reuse-a-header-and-footer-on-a-website/
 Lastly, I found this website's article inspiring while working on my Capstone project.
 I thought it was\
-inspiring because it allowed my teammate and I to design our website in a way that made coding easier for us\
-and we didn't have to use as much code within our project.
+inspiring because it allowed my teammate and I to design our website in a way that made coding easier for us -\ we didn't have to use as much code within our project.
 By using reusable HTML components,\
 we could easily insert the header and footer on every HTML page we made without having to copy all of the code from the header and footer on each subsequent HTML page.

--Focus:\
-If I were given the time and resources to build/learn anything I wanted during my internship, I would\
+-Focus: If I were given the time and resources to build/learn anything I wanted during my internship, I would\
-like to have the opportunity to learn more popular frameworks and languages that are being used.
+like to have the opportunity to learn more popular frameworks and languages.
 My primary\
 expertise in front-end programming is with HTML, CSS, and JavaScript.
 While I find all of these great, I would\
-like to be able to learn more - specifically React and Vue.js.
+like to be able to learn React and Vue.js.
 I've never built an app before - most of my\
-projects have been web-focused (i.e., websites).
-If I could get the chance to build an app (or apps) using\
+projects have been web-focused (e.g., websites).
+If I could have the chance to build an app (or apps) using\
 either React or Vue.js, I feel that it would be a wonderful opportunity for me to grow as a developer.
 If\
 React and/or Vue.js are not options, I still would like to have the opportunity to build an app using whatever\
 languages/frameworks/IDE(s) that Critical Mass focuses on using.
 So, if that means using something like Android Studio, I'd be open to that as well.